A. The terms "Student Code of Conduct" and "Student Code" are used interchangeably.

-S. "Reporting Party" means any person who submits a report alleging that a student violated this Student Code.
-When a student believes that are a victim of another student's misconduct, the student who believes they are a victim will have the same rights under this Student Code as are provided to the Reporting Party, even if another member of the university community submitted the report itself.
+S. “Reporting Party” means any person who submits a report alleging that a student violated this Student Code.
+When a student believes that they are a victim of another student’s misconduct, the student who believes that they are a victim will have the same rights under this Student Code as are provided to the Reporting Party, even if another member of the university community submitted the report.
 In certain cases, the university can serve as the reporting party, can appoint a proxy reporting party and/or can initiate reports without a formal report from the alleged victim of misconduct.

 T. "Respondent" means any student or student organization alleged to have violated this Student Code.